Importance of Testing Garden Soil pH

 A healthy soil microbiome will be able to automatically maintain a pH that is close to ideal.
 If your pH is very far from the ~6.5 required for veggies, you've got some work to do on your dirt.

-For instance, here in Tucson our native soil often has a pH of 9.0+ (crazy, I know!) and is extremely alkaline.
+Here in Tucson our native soil often has a pH of 9.0+ (crazy, I know!) and is extremely alkaline.
 Most plants which are not adapted to the desert here are unable to tolerate such levels and will suffer from severe nutrient lockout without adjusting the soil pH.

 As you build healthy soil, though, the alkalinity of the native soil is tempered by a thriving microbiome and increased organic matter.
 Building healthy soil alone is enough to drop the alkalinity of native desert soil tremendously.
-It may not end up exactly in the ideal ~6.5pH zone, but will come far closer than 9.0+ after some time spent building soil and adding organic matter.
+It may not end up exactly in the ideal ~6.5 pH zone, but will come far closer than 9.0+ after some time spent building soil and adding organic matter.

 I still supplement with some soil sulfur twice a year, but my thriving microbiome does most of the pH adjusting automatically.